z0sun/Deployment7/Deployment-instructions.md

    - app.py
      ![image](https://github.com/kura-labs-org/c4_deployment-6/blob/main/app.png)

-8. **Note:** Once you've deployed the application the first time, you will not need to load the database files again
+8. **Note:** Once you've deployed the application the first time, you will not need to load the database files again (database.py and load_data.py)
 9. Configure your AWS credentials in Jenkins: [instructions here](https://scribehow.com/shared/How_to_Securely_Configure_AWS_Access_Keys_in_Jenkins__MNeQvA0RSOWj4Ig3pdzIPw)
-10. Now place your Terraform files for US-east-1 in the inTerraform directory
+10. Now place your Terraform files and user data script in the intTerraform directory
 11. Create a multibranch pipeline and run the Jenkinsfile
-12. Check your infrastructure and applications (test the applications)
+12. Check your infrastructures and applications
-13. Once you've deployed to US-east-1, place your terraform files of US-west-2 in the intTerraform2 directory
-14. Figure out how to edit the Jenkinsfile to deploy US-west-2
 15. Once you've deployed to both regions, create an application load balancer for US-east-1 and US-west-2: [instructions here](https://scribehow.com/shared/Creating_Load_Balancer_with_Target_Groups_for_EC2_Instances__WjPUNqE4SLCpkcYRouPjjA)
 16. With both infrastructures deployed, is there anything else we should add to our infrastructure?